Optical and mechanical properties of ion-beam-sputtered MgF$_2$ thin films for gravitational-wave interferometers: Introduction

 Brownian thermal noise in highly reflective coatings \cite{Saulson90,Levin98} is a fundamental limitation for precision experiments such as interferometric gravitational-wave detectors \cite{Adhikari14}, optomechanical resonators \cite{Aspelmeyer14}, and frequency standards \cite{Matei17}.
-As measured with a laser beam, its power spectral density can be written in a simplified form \cite{Harry02},
+As measured with a laser beam, its power spectral density $S$ can be written as \cite{Harry02}

 where $k_B$ is the Boltzmann constant, $f$ is the frequency, $T$ is the temperature, $d$ is the coating thickness, $w$ is the laser beam radius where intensity drops by 1/e$^2$, and $\varphi_c$ is the coating loss angle.
 The latter quantifies the dissipation of mechanical energy in the coating and is in turn a function of frequency and temperature, $\varphi_c(f, T)$.
 Thermally induced fluctuations of coated surfaces can thus be reduced by increasing the beam radius, by decreasing the temperature, or by choosing coating materials which minimize the $d\varphi_c$ term in Eq.(\ref{eqn.S}).